momentphp/docs/README.md

 # Error handling

-There is a generic "debug" boolean flag that controls lots of different things across the framework - its current value is available as `$app->debug` service (which just reads `app.debug` configuration setting).

-Turning `debug = false` disables a number of development features that should never be exposed to the Internet at large.
-Disabling `debug` changes the following types of things:

-- PHP errors are not displayed
+MomentPHP converts all PHP errors to exceptions.
-- uncaught exceptions and fatal errors will render default internal server error page - using `ErrorController::error()`
-- uncaught `momentphp\exceptions\NotFoundException` will render default not found page - using `ErrorController::notFound()`
-- templates are not re-compiled when changed

 You can set PHP error reporting level by setting `app.error.level` to appropriate value:

 ```php
 'error' => [
     'level' => -1 // report all errors
 ]
 ```

+By default framework will display all errors as exceptions using the [Whoops!][Whoops] package if the `app.debug` switch is turned on OR hide them and use `ErrorController` to render client-friendly messages if the switch is turned off.

+The value of `app.debug` configuration setting is available as a `$app->debug` service.

+To sum up - setting `debug` to `false` changes the following types of things:

+- PHP errors are not displayed
+- uncaught exceptions and fatal errors will render default internal server error page - using `ErrorController::error()`
+- uncaught `momentphp\exceptions\NotFoundException` will render default not found page - using `ErrorController::notFound()`
+- templates are not re-compiled when changed

 # Command line